xhvolkam/Tracked_vehicle/README.md

 * experimental data logging and visualization

 The folder also includes recorded experimental data together with scripts for plotting and evaluating controller performance.

+## 📊 System Identification

+This part of the project focuses on identifying a dynamic model of the tracked vehicle based on measured experimental data.

+The identified model describes the relationship between the input (motor command) and the system output (distance and relative motion), and serves as a foundation for advanced control design.

+This step is essential for Model Predictive Control, as it provides a mathematical representation of the system dynamics used for prediction and optimization.

+This part is described in more detail in the 📂 [Identification](Identification/) section of the repository, where the following aspects are covered:

+* data collection from experiments
+* signal preprocessing and filtering
+* estimation of system dynamics
+* validation of the identified model

+The folder contains datasets, scripts, and results used for model identification and evaluation.